maqiyue/moonlight-transparent/README.md

 27. Proper click/scroll/right-click for trackpad on generic Android tablet when using local cursor
 28. Virtual Display integration with (Apollo)[https://github.com/ClassicOldSong/Apollo]

-Also checkout https://github.com/ClassicOldSong/Widecar if you want a seamless experience like Apple Sidecar for your Windows PC with Sunshine and Moonlight.

 A more seamless experience with virtual display will be Artemis paired with [Apollo](https://github.com/ClassicOldSong/Apollo).

 ## Downloads